Why Stand Up?

 Anna quickly discovered that while her design skills were useful, her story was necessary.

 She was one of very few people who were able to step forward and safely share the harrowing experience of being stalked for a decade.
 With help of the criminal justice system and prosecution, Anna successfully closed her case and her stalker was imprisoned receiving one of the longest sentences (10 years) in our nations history.
 Her story no longer needed to be tucked into the shadows; she could speak, strongly, clearly and with captivation to help others find freedom from stalking.

-Stand Up Resources (SUR) has grown out of the deepest loss and trauma; and at the heart it’s mission is to serve victim service providers and first responders by offering expertise and best practices to address the crime of stalking through a victim centered approach.
+Stand Up Resources (SUR) has grown out of the deepest loss and trauma; and at the heart it’s mission is to serve victim service providers, first responders, the military, and universities by offering expertise in the areas of stalking, sexual assault, suicide prevention, bystander prevention, and best practices.

-Anna’s presentations focus on delivering professional, victim centered, expert level training and education on the subject of stalking.
-Her story has reached thousands of people, creating a platform for stalking awareness, prosecution and prevention.
+Anna’s presentations focus on delivering professional, victim centered, expert level training and education.
+Her story has reached thousands of people, creating a platform for stalking and sexual assault awareness, prosecution and prevention.

 SUR and Anna have turned into an internationally recognized voice – with one goal, creating a safer and more just world free of stalking.

 Owner of Artisans on Taylor Gallery in Port Townsend, WA